 Lexile measure: 1590 (wow!)

 1. AMV.
 Many students will say that the length of the sentences make this passage difficult to read.

 2. Bryan compared the sound of the earthquake to thunder.
 She compared the waves on the river to mountains.
 She said that the ground "vomited forth" sand and rocks.

 4. The "Indian country" she refers to is now known as West Tennessee.

-Chapter Four: The jolliest settlement ever I travelled through
+Chapter Five: The jolliest settlement ever I travelled through

 Lexile measure: 840 (go figure)